newrelic/terraform-provider-newrelic/website/docs/d/key_transaction.html.markdown

 * `guid` - GUID of the key transaction in New Relic.
 * `domain` - Domain of the key transaction in New Relic.
 * `type` - Type of the key transaction in New Relic.
-* `name` - Name of the key Transation in New Relic.

 ```
 Warning: This data source will use the account ID linked to your API key.
 At the moment it is not possible to dynamically set the account ID.